Shicheng-Guo/BIS180L_web/_posts/2019-05-16-Illumina-Day-2.md

     igv.sh

-At the Linux command line, or by clicking on the IGV icon at the bottom of the screen.
+At the Linux command line

 ### Create a .genome file for IGV to use